eleiton/stargaze-sales-bot/README.md

 Join for Free:

 For NFT project founders, moderators, and creators, we invite you to deploy this application on your own servers at no cost.
-Simply follow these below:
+Simply follow the installation steps below.

 Collaborate with Us: